-Mastacembelus erythrotaenia dwells in waters of Indonesia, Laos, Vietnam, Cambodia, Pakistan, Burma, Thailand, Malaysia and other countries of South-East Asia.
+The fire eel (Mastacembelus erythrotaenia) is native to Southeast Asia and can be found in various countries in the region, including Thailand, Malaysia, Indonesia, and Cambodia and other countries of South-East Asia.
+Its natural habitat consists of freshwater environments such as rivers, streams, marshes, swamps, and flooded areas.
 This bottom-dwelling fish is mainly encountered in slow muddy rivers and lakes, since one of its favorite activities is to bury itself in the riverbed.

 When looking for food fire eel feels the bottom with a sensitive fleshy outgrowth on its snout.
 At the end of this long nose appendage there are two tubulated nostrils.
 Due to this peculiarity fire eel is referred to Mastacembelidae family.